deconf/Analytics-Insights/readme.txt

 - location reports, displaying visitors by country on a Geo Map and in a table chart
 - local websites and business have an option to display cities, instead of countries, on a regional map and in a table chart
 - traffic overview reports with details about acquisition channels, social networks, search engines, traffic mediums and visitor type
+- per post or page analytics reports in Posts List and Pages List
+- option to display Google Analytics statistics on frontend, at the end of each article
+- frontend widget with website's analytics stats and analytics data anonymization feature
+- localization support, a POT file is available for translations
 - user access level settings for Backend statistics and analytics reports
 - user access level settings for Frontend analytics data and reports
-- option to display Google Analytics statistics on frontend, at the end of each article
-- frontend widget with website's analytics stats and analytics data anonymization feature
-- localization support, a POT file is available for translations.
+- options to disable certain analytics reports from backend or frontend

 = Google Analytics Tracking =